EliastheGeek/PokePlanner/README.md

 ### Third-party components
 The webpage uses third party components in chatInterface.jsx (UI-components from shadcn.io).
 We also use MUI in chatInterface, damageCalcView, detailsView, landingView, loginView, menuBarView, suspenseView, searchView.

 We use some “bigger” prebuilt components from MUI in for example the menubar, these we have modified to fit our use case.
-Auto

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -